ScilifelabDataCentre/data.scilifelab.se/content/highlights/antibiotic_resistance_development.md

 ---
-title: New study shows that perserverance can be the reason for antibiotic resistance development
+title: New study shows that perseverance can be the reason for antibiotic resistance development
 date: 2023-04-18
 summary: Recent study from Elf lab at Uppsala University/SciLifeLab shows perseverance can be a reason for antibiotic resistance development in.E coli.
 Image data shared in SciLifeLab Data Repository.
 banner: /highlights/antibiotic_resistance_development_small.jpg